Financial Samurai

 Wealth Building Recommendation

 Instead of scraping by on $500,000 a year, why not live life to the fullest?
-To do so, sign up for Personal Capital, the web’s best wealth management tool.
+To do so, sign up for Empower, the web's best wealth management tool.
 It will help you get a better handle on your finances.
-You can use Personal Capital to track your net worth manage your cash flow.
-Fy favorite activity is x-raying my investment portfolios for excessive fees.
+You can use Empower to track your net worth manage your cash flow.
+My favorite activity is x-raying my investment portfolios for excessive fees.

 After you link all your accounts, run the Retirement Planner.
 It pulls your real data to give you as pure an estimation of your financial future as possible.
 Your goal should be to get to a 90% probability of achieving your goal.